 The Office of Deacon was introduced to FBC in 2002.
 A Deacon is a man who meets the qualifications presented in 1 Timothy 3:8-13, participates in the fellowship of FBC, and affirms the Doctrinal Statement and the Covenant of Fellowship.
 If a Deacon is married, his wife must meet the qualifications in 1 Timothy 3:11 and partner with her husband in this ministry.

-In 2017 our deacons are: Dave Anderson (Chariman), Jim Coy, Lonny Crisp, David Fisher, Don Gilson, Tony Jones, Darin McBeath, Bob Perry, Dave Winebrenner.
+In 2018 our deacons are: Dave Anderson (Chariman), Jim Coy, David Fisher, Don Gilson, Darin McBeath, and Dave Winebrenner.

 The Board of Trustees at Faith Bible Church serve as custodians for the building and grounds.
 This includes routine maintenance and emergency repairs.